nina-weng/detecting_causes_of_gender_bias_chest_xrays/README.md

 Details about the other hyper-parameters could be found in the same py file.

+*Sampling actually takes quite a time:*
+#TODO: prepare the splits for different random states as csv in `./datafiles/`

 ## Plotting the results

 For plotting all the disease after re-store the results into csv file: